geshu18/app/Getting-Started.md

-[Application Insights](https://azure.microsoft.com/documentation/articles/app-insights-overview/) is an extensible analytics platform that monitors the performance and usage of your live ASP.NET 5 web app.
+[Application Insights](https://azure.microsoft.com/documentation/articles/app-insights-overview/) is an extensible analytics platform that monitors the performance and usage of your live ASP.NET Core web applications.

 Follow the details in this article to make the following changes:
 - Create an Application Insights resource